MrConorAE/ticket-checker/README.md

 Choose option 3 to print a list of unused tickets (i.e. ones that have not been scanned).
 This is handy for checking who didn't show up.

+## License

+Licensed under the GPLv2.

+You may:
+- modify this code
+- distribute your modified versions
+- use this code commercially or privately

+You must:
+- include this copyright and license notice with all modifications or derivatives
+- summarise your changes in the notice
+- give credit to the original
+- distribute any copies or derivatives under the same license, with the same conditions

+### Copyright Notice

+Copyright (C) 2023 Conor Eager

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.